Establishing Child Support Orders That Benefit The Children

-The family law attorneys of Leonard, Hammond, Thoma & Terrill, P.C., help parents establish, modify and enforce child support arrangements.
+At Leonard, Hammond, Thoma & Terrill, P.C., our attorneys help parents establish, modify and enforce child support arrangements.
 Whether you wish to maximize the amount of support your children receive or seek to minimize the amount of support you are obligated to pay, we will work diligently to achieve your goals.

-The keys to our success in this area of family law include:
+The keys to our success in this area include:

-- Our knowledge of the law: We understand the nuances of the new child support guidelines, which went into effect in 2010.
+- Our knowledge of the law: We understand the nuances of the child support guidelines which went into effect in 2010.

 - Our years of experience: We draw upon more than 50 years of experience representing clients in child support cases.
 Over the years, we have resolved issues in many challenging and unique situations.
 We use this knowledge to benefit your case.